henryhamon/iris-disguise/README.md

 # ![Iris Disguise](assets/fake.png?raw=true) iris-disguise

-> **iris-Disguise** is a tool for Data Anonymization on IterSystems IRIS.
+> **iris-Disguise** is a tool for Data Anonymization on InterSystems IRIS.

-**iris-Disguise** helps you to build anonymized production data dumps which you can use for performance testing, security testing, debugging and development.
+**iris-Disguise** helps you to build anonymized production data dumps which you can use for performance testing, security testing, debugging, and development.

 ![disguise](https://media.giphy.com/media/3oEjHPuFDT0CpthWCY/giphy.gif)